-RAN4 notices that the IE highSpeedMeasFlagFR2-r17 is signalled per serving cell basis in both ServingCellConfigCommonSIB and ServingCellConfigCommon, however the Rel-17 HST FR2 WI only considers single carrier scenario.
-But since for intra-band CA scenario in Rel-18 HST FR2, RAN4 agreed to reuse legacy Rel-17 requirements for NR intra-frequency measurement, i.e, PCell requirements, for Rel-18 FR2 HST UE supporting intra-band CA, it is RAN4 understanding that highSpeedMeasFlagFR2-r17 can be reused for the indication of application of enhanced RRM requirements for HST CA based on UE new capability reports, and RAN4 agreed to reuse Rel-17 IE highSpeedMeasFlagFR2-r17 to support the enhanced RRM requirements for intra-frequency measurement on SCC in connected mode.
+[RAN4 notices that the IE highSpeedMeasFlagFR2-r17 is signalled per serving cell basis in both ServingCellConfigCommonSIB and ServingCellConfigCommon, however the Rel-17 HST FR2 WI only considers single carrier scenario.
+But since for intra-band CA scenario in Rel-18 HST FR2, RAN4 agreed to reuse legacy Rel-17 requirements for NR intra-frequency measurement, i.e, PCell requirements, for Rel-18 FR2 HST UE supporting intra-band CA, it is RAN4 understanding that highSpeedMeasFlagFR2-r17 can be reused for the indication of application of enhanced RRM requirements for HST CA based on UE new capability reports, and RAN4 agreed to reuse Rel-17 IE highSpeedMeasFlagFR2-r17 to support the enhanced RRM requirements for intra-frequency measurement on SCC in connected mode.]

 RAN4 agreement (to be included in LS):